balakarthikeyan/notes/questions/angular-notes.md

 7. Checking Types

 ## What is Garbage Collector Angular ?
-High-level and low-level languages allow us to have better memory management with the Garbage Collector (GC), which, in essence, monitors memory allocations and determines whether a certain memory block is or isn’t necessary for us.
+High-level and low-level languages allow us to have better memory management with the Garbage Collector (GC), which, in essence, monitors memory allocations and determines whether a certain memory block is or isn't necessary for us.

 ## Vendor.js :
 The vendor.js file is generated during the build process of an Angular application.
 It contains all the external libraries and dependencies that your application relies on.
 These can include frameworks like Angular itself, as well as third-party libraries like RxJS, Angular Material, or Bootstrap.
-The purpose of bundling these dependencies into a single file is to optimize the application’s loading time by reducing the number of network requests needed to fetch multiple JavaScript files.
+The purpose of bundling these dependencies into a single file is to optimize the application's loading time by reducing the number of network requests needed to fetch multiple JavaScript files.

 By bundling the vendor dependencies together, the Angular build process creates a separate chunk that can be cached by the browser, resulting in faster subsequent loads of your application.

 ## Polyfill.js :
 Polyfills play a vital role in ensuring that your Angular application runs smoothly across different browsers and versions.
 They provide modern JavaScript features to older browsers that do not natively support them.
-The polyfill.js file includes a collection of JavaScript code that “polyfills” or replicates missing features in older browsers.
+The polyfill.js file includes a collection of JavaScript code that "polyfills" or replicates missing features in older browsers.

 Angular applications leverage features from the ECMAScript standards, and not all browsers support the latest specifications.
 Polyfills bridge this gap by enabling the use of modern JavaScript syntax, APIs, and functionalities in older browsers.
 The polyfill.js file is automatically generated during the build process, and its contents are based on the browser support configuration specified in the Angular project.